by Alex Scheeline

 |f||-1 order 579 nm mercury from reflection of lamp|

 Once again, serendipity has reared its head (see my TEDxUIUC talk).
 I went to the museum to get some material for my blog, but what you’ve read here wasn’t what I was looking for.
-When I was a postdoctoral fellow in 1978-1979, I visited the same museum, and at that time there was an exhibit with Henry Rowland’s original grating ruling engine – complete with a foot switch to step on so I (or any visitor) could rule the next groove on a piece of speculum metal.
+When I was a postdoctoral fellow in 1978-1979, I visited the same museum, and at that time there was an exhibit with Henry Rowland’s original grating ruling engine – complete with a foot switch to step on.
+By stepping on the switch, a visitor could rule the next groove on a piece of speculum metal.
 I figured description of early grating ruling engines, grating replication and how holographic gratings are now replacing ruled, replica gratings in many cases would make an interesting blog post.
 But look what happened instead!

 The 500 line per mm grating I used here is the same material as the grating in Educational Innovations‘ SpectroClick Kits.
 While the SpectroClick Kit grating is smaller than the one in the SpectroBurst™ Viewer, both can be used to look at spectra from all sorts of light sources (except those that are too bright to be safe – the sun or a laser).
 A Teacher Kit is available, as well as a Basic Kit for the classroom.

 What is discussed in this blog post is qualitative – it identifies what is present, but not how much.
 Sure, there are equations and numbers, but to an analytical chemist, that doesn’t make it quantitative.
 Quantitative analysis measures how much of a material is present; for instance, how much hydrogen is in that mercury lamp?
-The SpectroClick Kit, when used with a digital camera and our free software, can do quantitative measurements.
+The SpectroClick Kit, when used with a digital camera and our free software, can do quantitative measurements of spectra from different sources.
 The Kit allows you to jump inside an instrument and perform your own experiments!

 reproduced with permission from Spectroclick.com